 The CHSU Office of the Registrar maintains a record for each enrolled graduate student at CHSU.
-Upon enrollment, the applicant file for each student will be maintained in the enrolled student's file maintained by the Registrar in accordance with the University's policy on record retention.
+Upon enrollment, the applicant file for each student will be maintained in the COM Office of Admissions in accordance with the University's policy on record retention.